gaberamolete/toolkit-xrai/docs/guidelines/methodology/mo_stability.md

 ![](../../../assets/images/methodology-mo-stability_03-ks2.PNG)

 Where D is the K-S statistic, ECDF(x) is the value of the ECDF at data point x, and CDF(x) is the value of the CDF at data point x.
 Finally, take the maximum absolute difference across all data points, then determine the critical value for the K-S statistic based on your chosen significance level (�α) and the sample size.

+To extract the KS Test values, you can utilize the Scipy's [kstest](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.kstest.html) method.

 ## Chi-Square Test
 The chi-square test is a statistical method used to determine if there's a significant association between categorical variables.
 It assesses whether the observed frequencies in a contingency table differ significantly from the expected frequencies, assuming the variables are independent.
 This test is used to analyze relationships between categorical variables, select relevant features for machine learning, verify feature independence, and perform goodness-of-fit tests.
 In machine learning, it helps identify significant associations between variables and provides insights into data patterns.